 So, let’s dive into it.
 We looked at various review sites, did our own research, and found some expert statements in the industries.

-If you’re one of those guys who just skim an article, I’d recommend taking a close look at this overview, which gives you a good impression of both tools and their major differences.
+If you’re one of those people who just skim an article, I’d recommend taking a close look at this overview, which gives you a good impression of both tools and their major differences.

 |Mobile apps||Android & iOS||Android & iOS|